TERMINATOR 2: JUDGMENT DAY

 As seems is the case with all of his films, James Cameron later released a special DVD edition containing scenes that were not in the original.
 These scenes include Michael Biehns reappearance to Linda Hamilton in a dream at the asylum, inspiring her to escape; more development of Joe Mortons character and home life; a scene where a malfunctioning T-1000 accidentally develops the markings of a lamppost; scenes where it is explained how the future John Connor was able to tame The Terminator and switch on its learning mode; and a scene where Edward Furlong teaches the Terminator to smile.

 James Camerons other films include:- Piranha II: Flying Killers/Piranha II: The Spawning (1981), Aliens (1986), the underwater alien contact film The Abyss (1989), the spy comedy True Lies (1994), the runaway success of Titanic (1997) and the long-planned Avatar (2009).
-Cameron has also written the millennial virtual reality film Strange Days (1995), which was directed by his wife Kathryn Bigelow, as well as produced the near future tv series Dark Angel (2000-2), the remake of Solaris (2002), the rock diving survival film Sanctum (2011) and Cirque du Soleil: Worlds Away (2012).
+Cameron has also written the millennial virtual reality film Strange Days (1995), which was directed by his wife Kathryn Bigelow, as well as produced the near future tv series Dark Angel (2000-2), the remake of Solaris (2002), the rock diving survival film Sanctum (2011) and Cirque du Soleil: Worlds Away (2012), as well as hosts and produces the tv documentary series AMC Visionaries: James Camerons The Story of Science Fiction (2018 ).